 Small group with band, professional recording:

-Intgerview and performance by the composer and band:
+Interview and performance by the composer and band:

 Palm Sunday procession, with band: